-Mr Chang Chee Seng has no shareholdings in the Company and its related companies.
+Mr Toh Tuan Sun's shareholdings in the Company and its related companies is disclosed on page 72 of this Annual Report.
 He has no family relationship with any Director and/or major shareholder of the Company nor any conflict of interest with the Company.
-He attended all the Board Meetings held during the financial year and has no conviction for any offences within the past 10 years, other than traffic offences, if any.
+He has no conviction for any offences within the past 10 years, other than traffic offences, if any.

-Seow Nyoke Yoong, aged 53, a Malaysian, was appointed as an Independent Non-Executive Director of AYS Ventures Berhad on 17 November 2011.
+Seow Nyoke Yoong, aged 54, a Malaysian, was appointed as an Independent Non-Executive Director of AYS Ventures Berhad on 17 November 2011.
 She graduated with a Bachelor of Commerce degree from University of New South Wales, Australia in 1984 and went on to complete a Bachelor of Law degree from University of Melbourne, Australia in 1985.
 She is currently an Independent Non-Executive Director of CYL Corporation Berhad.